First Sunday of Advent – November 29, 2026

 First Sunday of Advent FAQs

-What is done on the First Sunday of Advent?
+When is First Sunday of Advent?

-What color is symbolic of the First Sunday of Advent?
+What is the meaning of Advent?

 How to Observe the First Sunday of Advent